Heineken Brasil

 Heineken Brasil is the Brazilian subsidiary of Dutch brewer Heineken.
 The company produces beer and soft drink under the brand names Kaiser, Brasil Kirin, Glacial, Cintra, Baden Baden, Devassa, Eisenbahn, and Amstel.

-Founded in 2010, the company expanded its operations in 2017 with the acquisition of Brazillian subsidiary of Kirin.
+Founded in 2010, the company expanded its operations in 2017 with the acquisition of Brazilian subsidiary of Kirin.
 It is the second largest brewer in Brazil.

 History

 Introduction to the Brazilian market

 Heineken arrived in Brazil in 1990, through a partnership with Kaiser, when the Brazilian brewery signed a production and distribution licensing agreement with the supervision of Heineken of Amsterdam.

 Purchase of Femsa

 In 2010, Heineken acquired Femsa, maker of the Kaiser brand, which enabled it to extend its presence in the Brazilian market, with the utilization of the Coca-Cola system in the country.
 The purchase was valued at €3.8 billion (approximately US$5.5 billion).
 If debts and pensions are taken into account, the value of the operation reached €5.3 billion (approximately US$7.6 billion).